Course Orientation

 Read the Orientation

-Welcome to BIO 095, Foundations in Science for Health Careers.
+Welcome to BIO 095, PRE-A&P Foundations in Science.
 I’m Kevin Patton, the course director.

-This course is intended as a quick "refresher" course to prepare you for successful entry in to an anatomy and physiology course.
-Although there is no academic credit given for this course, successful completion of BIO 095 is a sufficient prerequisite for entry into A&P at SCC.
+This course is intended as a quick “refresher” course to prepare you for successful entry into the anatomy and physiology course.
+Although it is a Pass/Fail course and there is no credit toward a degree given, successful completion of BIO 095 is a sufficient prerequisite for entry into A&P at SCC.

 BIO 095 is for students who have already learned all or most of this material in their prior learning.
 This course therefore QUICKLY reviews the concepts that you'll need to "bring with you" into A&P and get a good start in that course.

-The course is a "self-directed" distance learning course which means that you are "on your own" to review the material and take your tests and exam at your own pace.
-The course is entirely online.
+This course is a “self-directed” distance learning course which means that you are “on your own” to review the material and take your tests and exam at your own pace.
+This course is entirely online—you don’t have to attend any campus meetings or classes.

-The course is taught within the college’s online learning system called WebCT.
-To get into the system, go to the college website at www.stchas.edu and click on the WebCT button.
+The course is taught within the college’s online learning system called CANVAS.
+To get into the system, go to the college website at stchas.edu and click the “quick link” for MySCC Portal or go directly to stchas.instructure.com.
 You’ll then be taken to information on how to login.

-Once you’ve logged into our WebCT platform, you need to select the BIO 095 course and click on it.
-You’ll then be taken to the home page, where you’ll see a menu along the left side of the screen and some icons in the middle of the screen.
-You can use either the icons or the menu links to select the Getting Started section of the course.
+Once you’ve logged into our CANVAS platform, you need click the COURSE menu in the top navigation bar to find the correct term then find and select the BIO 095 course and click on it.
+You’ll then be taken to the course home page, where you’ll see a list of information and course modules running down the center of the page.
+There are also helpful menus and links in the margins of the page.

 In the Getting Started section, you’ll find the syllabus and other course information that will fully explain how the course works.
 I’ll run through some of that with you right now, but do be sure to explore this information yourself for all the details.